-Dartmoor currently has fourteen Premier Archaeological Landscapes (PALs) which were selected to represent the best examples of Dartmoor's rich archaeological resources.
+3 Dartmoor currently has fourteen Premier Archaeological Landscapes (PALs) which were selected to represent the best examples of Dartmoor's rich archaeological resources.
 They are areas that are considered to be of international importance, and are some of the finest archaeological landscapes in Europe.
+They are not formally designated heritage assets and are not protected by legislation but are identified as having a degree of significance meriting consideration in decision-making.
+In these areas.
+Management of the archaeology is paramount, whilst remaining sympathetic to the ecological interest.

-They are not formally designated heritage assets and managed and the characteristics of the landscape that are more sensitive to change.
+managed and the characteristics of the landscape that are more sensitive to change.